cpputest/cpputest.github.io/mocking_manual.markdown

 pobject = (ClassFromProductionCode*) mock().getData("importantObject").getObjectPointer();
 {% endhighlight %}

-Like return values.
-Setting data will not ever make a test fail but it provides support in building mock objects.
+Like return values, setting data will not ever make a test fail but it provides support in building mock objects.

 <a id="other_mock_support"> </a>